 Keep in mind that bridging is an Ethernet concept, not a TCP/IP one.
 In physical networking, bridging is normally used to connect two Ethernet networks, letting computers on the one communicate with computers on the other through a single point of contact without having to merge the networks into one.1

-- 2. For each guest network card that uses host interface networking, you must create a new "virtual" host interface (usually called vbox0 or similar) and add this interface to the bridge. - 3.
-Finally, specify the name of the new host interface in the settings of the virtual machine's virtual network card.
+2. For each guest network card that uses host interface networking, you must create a new "virtual" host interface (usually called vbox0 or similar) and add this interface to the bridge.